-We encourage you to preserve your physical and digital materials.
+We encourage you to manage and preserve your physical and digital materials.

-Here is some helpful documentation created by Special Collections staff:
+Here is some helpful documentation created by the records manager:

 - Licensing Your Work

 - Tips for Making Your Videos Usable and Enduring